 Families are often not families, no matter how close they think to be (I thought ours was close-knit).

 Within two months, I was required to share my room with another guy, Walter Lewis, a farm fellow from Saskatchewan, who was taking Medical Lab.
-The rent fee was not diminished, and he did not pay any less than I.
+The rent fee was not diminished, and he didn’t pay any less than I.

 One day I was absent for supper, and Walter told me the landlady flew into a rage, throwing pots full of food against the walls.
-We decided to move soon after to a light housekeeping suite on McDermott Avenue, trading the traveling distance advantage for freedom to cook and eat at our convenience.
+We decided to move soon after to a light housekeeping suite at 742 McDermott Avenue, trading the traveling distance advantage to school for the freedom to cook and eat at our convenience.

 One Saturday we had a rock jam session with a few students and, not meaning any harm, we dreadfully frightened the elderly landlord and landlady, the Millers, I believe.
 They came upstairs crying, trembling and immediately served us notice of eviction.
 We disbanded our party, apologized – sorry we had frightened them – and solemnly, sincerely promised we would never do anything like that again.
 They would not change their minds, however, and we had to leave.

 During Business Administration ‘65-67, and for a few years while working for the Bay, I fell in with some friends who, like me, loved to drink and party.
 We visited many a bar throughout Winnipeg, going to see many entertainers.
 I believe I was an alcoholic and after a few years began to black out.
 I could not remember driving home from bars.

 I reveled with my friends – Gerry McClintock, Dave Miller, Dave Adams, and a few others.
 I look back and wish I had treated them better; I was so very selfish and chintzy with everyone.